hossainchisty/Movie-REST-API-Django-Ninja/README.md

 Alternatively, you can use Docker to set up the project:

-1. Clone the repository: `git clone <repository_url>`
+1. Clone the repository: `git clone https://github.com/hossainchisty/Movie-REST-API-Django-Ninja.git>`
-2. Navigate to the project directory: `cd movie-recommendation-system`
+2. Navigate to the project directory: `cd Movie-REST-API-Django-Ninja`
 3. Build the Docker images: `docker-compose build`
 4. Run the Docker containers: `docker-compose up`